deepmancer/microservice-docker-example/README.md

 ## Student Service:
 This repository contains the implementation of a microservice, named `student`, designed for managing student data within a university system.
 It utilizes a Dockerized environment for easy deployment and scalability.
 The microservice is part of a larger system that includes a server and an Nginx reverse proxy for handling requests.

-## Microservice Functionalities
-The student microservice offers the following functionalities:

-1. Add Student: Adds a new student record with fields like name, age, and education level.
-2. Modify Student: Updates an existing student's data using the student ID.
-3. Get Student: Retrieves information for a specific student using their student ID.
-4. Get All Students: Fetches details of all students.
-5. Delete Student: Removes a student's record from the system using their student ID.

 ## Project Structure

 ```